 Today there are 90 kilometers from Haugesund to Hjelmeland.
 Maybe this distance seems pretty neat to you at first glance.
 However, today you are traveling twice with the ferry, where you drive about 25 kilometers in total.
 To reach the finish well, you should start very early, because the ferry from Nedstrand to Eidsund sets only twice a day and it is recommended to reach the first of the two ferries that leaves at noon.So you still have enough time to drive the second part of the route on the island of Ombo.
 From the harbor, it goes on a neat climb on the hills of the island, and then on the other side back to the nearest port, where the second ferry crossing to the stage destination waiting for you.

-On the fourth leg of the North Sea Cycle Route, there are 67 kilometers waiting for you, of which you will travel about 15 kilometers by ferry again.
-The tour from Hjelmeland to Stavanger is marked by many beautiful lakes, such as the Tysdalsvatnet lake, and two major climbs.
-The landscape and the untouched nature are an absolute highlight throughout.After about 52 kilometers on the bike you arrive in Tau.
-From there you take the ferry to Stavanger, a large but charming coastal town and today's destination.
+On the fourth stage of the North Sea Coast Cycle Route, 67 kilometers are waiting for you, of which you will cover about 15 kilometers by ferry.
+The tour from Hjelmeland to Stavanger is characterized by many beautiful lakes, such as Tysdalsvatnet Lake, and two larger climbs.
+The landscape and the untouched nature are an absolute highlight throughout.After about 52 kilometers on the bike you will arrive in Tau.
+From there you take the bus through the car tunnel to Stavanger, a large but charming coastal town and today's destination.

 Today's route takes you south without much detours.
 From Stavanger it goes on 84 kilometers to Egersund.
 There are beautiful sections waiting for you, which lead along the water and natural North Sea beaches, which invite you to take a rest.
 Shortly before the final destination, you can look forward to a particularly beautiful section of the cycle path, which leads away from traffic through the lonely and original nature of Norway, which is characterized here by large rocks and low vegetation.